Penalties: determination procedures: collection

 All other penalty determinations raised on form 394 are collected through SAFE.
 The penalty charge should be entered on SAFE by the SAFE nominee under the charge type 394 CT penalty.
 If you work in Local Compliance, note that this type of SAFE charge is not raised by the Centralised SAFE Team.

 If you amend a penalty which is held on SAFE you must issue written instructions to the SAFE nominee, who will amend the charge using SAFE role Maintain Charge.

 If you amend a penalty that was raised before the introduction of SAFE and was not automatically transferred to SAFE, you must complete a form 397(C), which is available in SEES, and issue this to the Miscellaneous Charges Unit in Shipley.
 They will amend the penalty charge.

 Where, exceptionally, the amount discharged has already been paid you must complete and issue the SAFE repayment stencil to the Miscellaneous Charges Unit in Shipley advising them how any repayment is to be dealt with.

-EM1020 tells you how to contact the Miscellaneous Charges Unit and the Centralised SAFE Team.
+The operational guidance for your own business area will tell you how to contact the Miscellaneous Charges Unit and the Centralised SAFE Team.

 You should not issue the determination until you have obtained the SAFE charge Ref from the SAFE nominee.
 When you receive this you should send a covering letter with the determination explaining to the person that they will be send a payslip but it is recommended that they pay electronically from our “Paying HMRC” webpage.
 You should clearly identify the SAFE Charge Ref in your letter and tell the person that they must use this as the payment reference irrespective of how they chose to pay.